binh234/AI-ML/001_DDPM/README.md

 2. Each encoder stage comprises two residual blocks with convolutional downsampling except the last level.
 3. Each corresponding decoder stage comprises three residual blocks and uses 2x nearest neighbors with convolutions to upsample the input from the previous level.
 4. Each stage in the encoder path is connected to the decoder path with the help of skip connections.
-5. The model uses “Self-Attention” modules at a single feature map resolution.
+5. The model uses "Self-Attention" modules at a single feature map resolution.
 6. Every residual block in the model gets the inputs from the previous layer (and others in the decoder path) and the embedding of the current timestep.
-The timestep embedding informs the model of the input’s current position in the Markov chain.
+The timestep embedding informs the model of the input's current position in the Markov chain.

 ![DDPM_Arch](images/denoising-diffusion-probabilistic-models_UNet_model_architecture.png)